Tinglok/CVC/README.md

 The converted utterance will be saved at `./checkpoints/CycleGAN/converted_sound`.

-### Pretrained CVC  Model
+### Pre-trained CVC  Model

-Pretrained model will be released soon.
+Pre-trained models on p270-to-p256 and many-to-p249 are avaliable with this [URL](https://drive.google.com/drive/folders/1B21i1FoHQaK3KZ9CDjyUK4qDZdj4VfiR?usp=sharing).

 ### TensorBoard Visualization